Amid Virus, Congress’ Leaders Resist Call for Remote Voting

-Congressional leaders are resisting calls to let lawmakers vote remotely, a dispute pitting the scourge of the coronavirus against two centuries of tradition that underscores Washington's struggle to adapt to recommendations that evolve daily about how to handle the pandemic.
+Congressional leaders are resisting calls to let lawmakers vote remotely, a dispute pitting the scourge of the coronavirus against two centuries of tradition that underscores Washington's struggle to adapt to swiftly evolving recommendations for coping with the pandemic.

 Advocates of the voting change cite the health perils of air travel at a time when health experts want people to avoid crowds.
 They argue that as infections spread, it may become all but impossible for many lawmakers to journey to the Capitol because of the growing risk of getting the virus.

-"There was a time when physical presence was the only way to make sure that a person was present and voting," No. 2 Senate Democratic leader Dick Durbin, D-Ill., said Tuesday.
-"I think that technology gives us other options and we better exercise them."
+“There was a time when physical presence was the only way to make sure that a person was present and voting," said No. 2 Senate Democratic leader Dick Durbin, D-Ill.
+“I think that technology gives us other options and we better exercise them."

-Senate Majority Leader Mitch McConnell, R-Ky., put his foot down firmly against letting senators vote electronically from wherever they might be.

-"We'll not be doing that," McConnell told reporters in a Capitol TV studio in which the number of reporters was limited to reduce the risk of spreading the virus.
-He suggested his chamber might extend roll call votes beyond the traditional 15 minutes and allow senators to vote in small groups, rather than all at once.

 “We will deal with the social distancing issue without fundamentally changing Senate rules,” McConnell said.

-House Speaker Nancy Pelosi, D-Calif., whose hometown of San Francisco is among many Bay Area communities whose residents have been ordered to stay home, has also opposed the idea, according to lawmakers who've spoken to her.
+Pelosi, D-Calif., whose hometown of San Francisco is among many Bay Area communities whose residents have been ordered to stay home, has also opposed the idea.

-That inconsistency was on clear display Tuesday, the day Senate Republicans and Democrats typically hold separate party lunches.
-GOP senators moved their meal to a larger room in a Senate office building — an ornate chamber where major hearings on topics ranging from the sinking of the Titanic to Watergate have been held.
-Democrats chose to simply have a lunchtime conference call.
+The dispute comes amid a confusing jumble of government decrees aimed at halting the coronavirus' spread, edicts that vary by jurisdiction and often tighten by the day.

+The Senate displayed its own brand of inconsistency Tuesday.
+Republican senators held their weekly lunch in a far larger room than usual, while Democrats simply had a lunchtime conference call.

-The idea of remote voting, while not new, would present hurdles, such as assuring that the system is secure.
-Lawmakers would also have to overcome a reluctance to be seen as shirking their jobs if they're not present for votes.
+The idea of remote voting, while not new, would present hurdles, including assuring that the system is secure.
+Lawmakers would also have to overcome a reluctance to being seen as shirking their jobs if they're not present for votes.

 It would also be a sharp break from history.
-Currently members must cast votes during roll calls in person on the House and Senate floors.
+Members must cast votes in person during roll calls on the House and Senate floors.

-For example, the Senate not only requires that each member "declare his assent or dissent to the question" but even forbids any effort to suspend that rule.

-Supporters say remote voting would reduce infections that members might incur and spread to their families and coworkers; help lawmakers understand the coronavirus' impact on their communities; and let them show they are practicing the behavior the nation's leaders want the public to adopt.
+Supporters say remote voting would reduce infections that members might incur and spread to their families and coworkers, and let them show they are practicing the behavior the nation's leaders want the public to adopt.

 “There's no reason not to model for our country what we're asking our fellow Americans to do right now," said Rep. Katie Porter, D-Calif.